There are many ways to track the success of your video marketing campaign. But which metrics should you really care about?

 If your video is receiving shares you are clearly doing something right.
 You have effectively interrupted you viewers online journey enough to communicate your message with the required value to encourage them to share your content with people they know.

 Given that people only share content which they feel represents them, you have done a great job at targeting your ideal buyer/audience persona.

 If people aren’t sharing your video, that doesn’t mean it isn’t a success.
 As mentioned above, ‘the share’ is the most difficult metric to achieve.
 Make sure you measure your video against the below four metrics before considering re-working your content.

-The good news is that shares are extremely easy to track.
+How to track: The good news is that shares are extremely easy to track.
 Below is an example of a video placed within a paid Facebook campaign.
 Here you can clearly see the number of shares that this video has received.

 Whatever the goal of your video marketing campaign, the click-through rate is a critical measure to track.
 Regardless of which call to action (CTA) you choose, ideally your video needs to be persuasive enough to encourage viewers to continue their journey by clicking to either ‘find out more’ or even potentially make a purchase.

 If you have looked at your click-through rate and are concerned about your videos performance, evaluate your content.
 Take a step back and watch your video with fresh eyes, or better yet, ask someone else to take a look.
 Does your video content match your CTA?
 If these don’t match up its unsurprising that your click-through rate is low.
 If viewers are unsure why they should click on your video, it is unlikely that they will progress their journey.

 It’s important to bear in mind that the idea of a ‘good’ click-through rate varies considerably between industries.
 A simple Google search should give you an idea of your desired percentage.